 Asbestos Risks on the USS Darby (DE-218)

-Hundreds of thousands of people that served in the United States Navy had to do their duty in mediums that were highly toxic without being aware of the dangers.
-It has become a well-known fact nowadays that U.S. veterans are highly at risk of developing several forms of cancers due to the fact that they spent a significant amount of time interacting with a toxic mineral called asbestos.
+Hundreds of thousands of people who served in the United States Navy had to do their duty in mediums that were highly toxic without being aware of the dangers.
+It has become a well-known fact nowadays that U.S. veterans are highly at risk of developing several forms of cancer due to the fact that they spend a significant amount of time interacting with a toxic mineral called asbestos.

 The Navy was especially interested in the mineral since it displayed impressive chemical and physical properties, such as resistance to corrosiveness and fire, while at the same time being flexible and strong.
 Therefore, until asbestos usage was regulated in the 1970s, the ships and shipyards hosted the toxic substance in massive amounts.

-The areas constituting the highest danger of exposure were those located below the deck for the reason that when maintenance was performed and asbestos dust would fill the air, the narrow spaces would not allow for the concentration of toxic particles to lower, meaning that the workers on site were doomed to breathe in the damaging fibers.
+The areas constituting the greatest danger of exposure were those located below the deck for reason that when maintenance was performed and asbestos dust filled the air, the narrow spaces would not allow for the concentration of toxic particles to lower, meaning that the workers on site were doomed to breathe in the damaging fibers.

 Have You Been Exposed to Asbestos on the USS Darby (DE-218)?

-We can help you with more information about how asbestos affected the lives of Navy veterans.
-If you decide to file a claim, we can put you in touch with experienced asbestos attorneys.
-For more information, call us at 760.621.6147.
+We can help you with more information about how asbestos affects the lives of Navy veterans.
+If you suffer from cancer due to your service and decide to file a claim, we can put you in touch with experienced asbestos attorneys.